Teradata/developer-resources/docs/glossary.md

 <a id="glo-api-key"></a>
 ### API key

-Your Application Progamming Interface (API) key enables you to connect your Jupyter notebook to the engine.
+Your Application Programming Interface (API) key enables you to connect your Jupyter notebook to the engine.
 The first thing you do in a Jupyter notebook, before you create or access a project, is configure a connection to the engine using your API key.

 <a id="glo-alb"></a>
 ### application load balancer